 We have exclusively licensed a portfolio of patent applications owned by WU, which are directed to certain GABA receptor modulating compounds and methods of using these compounds, for example in anesthesia or treatment of GABA-related disorders.
 This portfolio includes seven families of patent applications.
 One of these seven families of patent applications is co-owned by us, and this co-owned family includes pending patent applications in the United States, Australia, Brazil, Canada, China, Europe, Israel, India, Japan, Korea, Mexico, New Zealand, Philippines, Russia, Singapore, and South Africa.
 This co-owned application discloses and claims SAGE-689 and its use in anesthesia or treatment of GABA-related disorders.
-Any U.S. patents that may issue from the

-SAGE-689 patent family would have a statutory expiration date of December 2033.
-Claims generically and specifically covering SAGE-689 have been allowed.
+Any U.S. patents that may issue from the SAGE-689 patent family would have a statutory expiration date of December 2033.
+In addition, U.S. 7,781,421, solely owned by WU, expires in September 2027.
+Any patents that may issue, if any, from the remaining five families solely owned by WU would have statutory expiration dates that range from 2032 to 2034.

-We also own twenty families of applications directed to modulators of NMDA receptors.
-Fifteen of these families of patent applications are directed to compounds that modulate NMDA receptors, including SAGE-718, which can be used to treat NMDA receptor-related disorders such as CNS-related conditions.
+We also own nine families of applications directed to modulators of NMDA receptors.
+Four of these families of patent applications are directed to compounds that modulate NMDA receptors, including SAGE-718, which can be used to treat NMDA receptor-related disorders such as CNS related conditions.
 One of these families of patent applications is directed to using a naturally occurring compound as a biomarker for a subject who would benefit from treatment with a modulator of NMDA receptors.
 One of these families of patent applications is directed to using a modulator of NMDA receptors to treat a rare NMDA loss of function disorder.
-Any patents that may issue, if any, from these families of applications directed to modulators of NMDA receptors would have statutory expiration dates in September 2032 and October 2037.
+Any patents that may issue, if any, from these families of applications directed to modulators of NMDA receptors would have statutory expiration dates in September 2032 and July 2036.